muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/tutorial-folder/muDirac.md

 `nuclear_model: FERMI2`

 This sets the nucleus to be modelled not as a point charge, but as a Fermi 2-term charge distribution, which is far more accurate to reality.
 The program contains parameters for this distribution for all isotopes of interest in the periodic table.
 This will account for the finite size of the nucleus, and the overlap of the muon orbitals with it.

+`optimise_fermi_parameters: F`

+This allows for the two terms of the Fermi charge distribution to be chosen manually.

 `uehling_correction: T`